 Yates Baptist Church was organized on April 20, 1878, a country offshoot of the First Baptist Church of Durham.
 It is named for Rev. Matthew T. Yates, born some 20 miles from the church, the first Baptist from North Carolina to go as a missionary to a foreign country (China).
 The church continued to grow as its members suffered through two world wars and a great depression.
 In December 1946, the church building burned to the ground, but it was rebuilt in 1948.
 The present Education Building was completed in 1952 and the sanctuary in 1955.
 To meet the needs of working parents, Yates established the first daycare and kindergarten in southwest Durham in 1966.
 In 1980, four women were elected to serve as deacons.
 One of these women served as chair the following year.
 A Family Life Center was completed in 1990 and included a parlor, fellowship hall, gym, Bible Study classrooms, and offices.
 In 2004 the Education Building was completely renovated, the second floor of the Family Life Center was finished for the youth space, and a new Welcome Center and elevator were added.
-In 2017, we are undertaking a major renovation to our facilities, updating the Sanctuary and adding a south parking lot.
+In 2017, we have completed a major renovation to our facilities, updating the Sanctuary and adding a south parking lot.
+(Watch the service of dedication.)

 Our Yates Family